Diseases & Conditions : The Child Having Surgery

 What you can expect during the preoperative visit

-The surgeon will review the tests already performed, your child's medical history, and the medications your child is currently taking.
-A complete physical examination will then be performed to assess your child's current health status.
+The surgeon will review the tests already done, your child's medical history, and the medicines your child is currently taking.
+A complete physical exam will then be done to assess your child's current health status.
 If more tests are needed to confirm the diagnosis, the surgeon will discuss them with you at this time.
-Your child's physician will expect you to ask questions, and it will be very helpful if you write them down in advance, so you can ask everything you want to know.
+Your child's healthcare provider will expect you to ask questions, and it will be very helpful if you write them down in advance, so you can ask everything you want to know.
 The following is a list of commonly asked questions when preparing your child for surgery:

 Is there any alternative to having surgery?